 A demonstrated track record of senior leadership.
 Dwana is someone you want on your team.
 Throughout her career, she has proven an effective, strategic leader skilled at navigating towards a shared outcome.
 Dwana is joining Reboot after 13 years at Mastercard, where she contributed to innovative, leading-edge efforts as a senior software engineer and as a project lead before ascending to senior leadership roles.
 She spent five and a half years in Vice President positions and has brought immense value as a leader, mentor, decision maker, and team member.

 Lived experience in the very fields we aim to impact.
 As an underrepresented woman of color who has spent her entire career in technical environments, Dwana exemplifies the idea that exposure and opportunity can make a difference.
 She studied computer science in college.
 She worked for years as a software engineer.
 She took on management roles where she oversaw infrastructure, security, data, and quality assurance.
 Her resume showed us that Dwana really, deeply knows what a technical career entails — and that she will fight for others to have the same opportunity.
-From college to career, Dwana has seen firsthand the specific barriers facing underrepresented women of color — challenges that are often forgotten and must be accounted for specifically.
+From college to career, Dwana has seen firsthand the specific barriers facing Black, Latina, and Native American women — challenges that are often forgotten and must be accounted for specifically.
 We think she’s better equipped than anyone to move past problems and towards solutions.